- This event has passed.

 At the Boryeong Mud Festival 2023 in South Korea, everything revolves around one and one thing only: mud.

-During 10 days the beach of Boryeong transforms itself into a mud heaven with bouncy castles, slides, football fields and even inflatable prisons all filled with nothing but mud, turning this event into one of South Korea’s most popular happenings.
+During the festival the beach of Boryeong transforms itself into a mud heaven with bouncy castles, slides, football fields and even inflatable prisons all filled with nothing but mud, turning this event into one of South Korea’s most popular happenings.
 Combined with live music and DJ concerts, this is the place to get down and dirty Gangnam style.

 What is the Boryeong Mud Festival 2023?

 Boryeong, a city on the Yellow Sea coast in South Chungcheong Province and some 200 km south from the capital Seoul, immerses itself every year into what is believed to be the healing properties of its natural sea mud.
 The organisers transfer mineral-rich mud from the Boryeong mud flats to Daecheon Beach and use it to build mud baths, mud slopes and mud pools.

 The normally tranquil seaside resort then turns into a chaotic playground of mud where the staff make sure you don’t stay clean.
 Luckily the sea is always nearby to cool off while K-pop and EDM beats make for a real festival vibe.
 The Boryeong Mud Festival is also popular for its special opening and closing ceremonies which typically include large music performances, fireworks and parties.

 History of the Boryeong Mud Festival